 Student theatrical productions are staged each spring and fall.
 A program of sacred and interpretive dance is presented each year.

-Dance, instrumental and vocal ensembles perform at Fall Convocation, Christmas Chapel, Honors Convocation and seasonal concerts.
+Dance, instrumental and vocal ensembles perform at Fall Convocation, Christmas Chapel, Honors Convocation, seasonal concerts and weekly concerts in the Jammin' Java Coffeeshop.

 Athletics